FAQs on Studying Political Science at Bucknell

 If I do an Honors project, do I still have to take a seminar?

 Yes.
 Doing Honors can be a wonderful, rewarding experience, but it does not replace the experience of doing advanced work in a seminar setting—one that we want all of our majors to share.

 Can I meet major requirements with courses taken off campus?

 Yes, though no more than two courses can transfer as major credits, and both will need to be approved by the department chair.
-If, however, the courses were taken at one of the "Bucknell-in" programs (in London, Grenada, Tours, Barbados, or Northern Ireland), they count as regular Bucknell credits, and do not count against the two-course limit.
-For those studying abroad, it is strongly recommended that the core courses be completed before leaving campus.
+If, however, the courses were taken at one of the "Bucknell-in" programs (in London, Grenada, Tours, or Northern Ireland), they count as regular Bucknell credits, and do not count against the two-course limit.
+If you are planning to study abroad, the core courses should be completed before leaving campus.
 These courses cannot be taken as part of the study-abroad program.

 How do I minor in Political Science?

 There are five minor programs in Political Science, outlined in the catalog: a general minor, and four others built around each of the four subfields.
 Each requires five courses.
 You declare the minor AFTER you have taken the courses.
 When you are ready, fill out the necessary form, available at the office of the Dean of Arts and Sciences, and have the form signed by the department chair.
 Details on the five minors in political science are available.